If ever there were an excuse to gather with your pals in the street, start a ceilidh, gorge on haggis and sip on mulled wine, Hogmanay is it.

 Every year, tourists and Scots alike head to Scotland’s hilly capital, Edinburgh, for events including torchlit processions, fireworks, the Loony Dook dip and candlelit concerts to usher in the New Year.

-Here’s everything you need to know about Hogmanay, from what it is, where it’s celebrated, and how to get to Edinburgh on a budget:
+Here’s everything you need to know about Hogmanay, from what it is to where it’s celebrated:

 What is Hogmanay?